awilli1186/wee-website/source/content/v3/script/core/$setRef.md

 ---note---

-**Note:** This function is called by default with on page load.
+**Note:** This function is called by default on page load and after relevant DOM manipulation.
 Subsequent calls clear the cache for the provided context and reset the references.